If you haven’t already done so, please read the FFY Introduction.

 Writing newsletterz and social media captions: OK, I write long newsletters.
 I often write long captions.
 That’s not really necessary, but if I can offer you one piece of advice: Engage people with your photos, but write your captions how you talk to your friends (these are your social media friends, afterall).
 Writing captions isn’t always easy.
 We’ve all been there, but I gravitate towards newsletters and accounts that feel like a real person is talking to you.

 OK, my friend, that is IT for January.
 What do you think?
 Did you find some useful nuggets?
 Is there anything that’s unclear or you wish I would have covered?
 Or is your head spinning?
-No worries, you will get a copy of this before February goes live, so you can always refer back it.
+No worries, this link be live until the end of February, at which point you’ll get a PDF copy, so you can always refer back it.
 Tip: use the find shortcut (Ctrl+F on a PC or Command+F on a Mac to search for any word or term).

 Have any questions or something you want to share with me or others?
 I know I say this ad nauseam, but I truly believe in the power of the collective and that we all have something unique and powerful to share, so please leave a question or share a comment below.
 We’re all better for it, and I thank you in advance!